9 Finance Tips You Might Not Hear From Your Financial Advisor

 An HSA or health savings account goes hand in hand with a high deductible insurance policy, so it isn't an option for everyone.
 But if you happen to have a high deductible policy, it might be better to fund your HSA each year rather than your IRA.
 Why?
 Because your money goes in tax-deferred and comes out tax-free for qualified medical expenses, and medical expenses are pretty much a certainty in retirement.
 But if you use IRA withdrawals, the money you take out is taxable.

-Take Your Pension As an Annuity, Not a Lump Sum
+Take Your Pension as an Annuity, Not a Lump Sum

 It's not too difficult to create a simple spreadsheet to help you see whether you should take your pension as a lump sum or in the form of annuity payments.
 It can be difficult to generate the same amount of safe, lifelong income with a lump sum that the annuity choice might offer you.

 You can compare the potential outcomes of both options over your life expectancy to make an objective decision.
 Each plan will vary, so there isn't any one-size-fits-all rule.
-You'll have to do an analysis based on your available pension choices, your age, and your marital status.
+You'll have to do an analysis based on your available pension choices, age, and your marital status.
 Don't let anyone convince you that a lump sum is best until you've done the math.

 Roth IRAs Deserve a Second Look